 There is a basic shipping formula for supply and demand: Divide the number of incoming containers to a given area by the truck capacity and the number of trucks available.
-The fewer drivers and trucks available, the higher your freight shipping costs will be.
+The fewer truck drivers and trucks available, the higher your freight shipping costs will be.

 The key is to know and understand the trucking seasons and plan accordingly.
-One good way for both shippers and carriers to plan is to contract rates and loads ahead of time.
+One good way for both shippers and carriers to plan is to contract rates and dry van loads ahead of time.
 This ensures that even when things are busy, your freight is already integrated into a schedule.

 3. Freight type

 What we’re really talking about here is freight class.
-There are currently 18 different freight classes ranging from 50 to 500.
+There are currently 18 different freight classes numbered from 50 to 500.
 The higher the class, the more expensive the freight is to ship.
 You can determine shipping class by learning more about National Motor Freight Classification (NMFC) codes.
 But your freight broker can also help you choose the proper classification.

 4. Weight, density, and freight rates

 It’s pretty easy to understand why the transportation of freight that weighs more costs more to ship.
 Heavier freight causes truck drivers to use more fuel, so carriers pass that cost on to shippers.

 But density is different.
 Calculate density by factoring in both the weight of your shipment and how much space it takes up in a trailer.
 The more compact your shipment, the less your freight charges will be.
 For example, 400 pounds on one pallet will be less expensive to ship than 400 pounds on two pallets.